anhthii/kafka-notes/README.md

 - Data is sent to a `partitioner`.
 The partition check if ProducerRecord has a specifed `partition` option.
 If yes, it doesn't do anything an reply the `partition` we specify.
 If not, the partitioner will choose a `partition` for us.
 - Once a `partition` is selected, the producer then add the record to a `batch` of records that will also be sent to the same topic and partition.
 - When broker receives the messages, it sends back a response.
-  - If the messages were successfully writtent to Kafka, return a RecordMetatData object contains `<topic, partition, offset>`
+  - If the messages were successfully writtent to Kafka, return a RecordMetaData object contains `<topic, partition, offset>`
   - If failed, the broker will return an error.
 The producer may retry sending the message a few more times before giving up and returning an error.

 ![](images/2020-09-16-13-57-54.png)